rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

     01:11:14 PM      eth0    342.57    342.57  93923.76 141773.27      0.00      0.00      0.00
     01:11:14 PM      eth1      0.00      0.00      0.00      0.00      0.00      0.00      0.00

-### 10. Report SAR data by start time
+### 10. Report sar data by start time

-Run the following command to report SAR data by start time:
+Run the following command to report sar data by start time:

     sar -s

-When you view historical SAR data from the `/var/log/sa/saXX` file by using the `sar -f` option, the output displays all of the SAR data for that specific day beginning at 12:00 a.m.
+When you view historical sar data from the `/var/log/sa/saXX` file by using the `sar -f` option, the output displays all of the sar data for that specific day beginning at 12:00 a.m.

 You can use the `-s hh:mi:ss` option to specify the start time.
-For example, if you specify `sar -s 10:00:00`, the output from the command displays the SAR data beginning at 10 a.m. (instead of the default of midnight).
+For example, if you specify `sar -s 10:00:00`, the output from the command displays the sar data beginning at 10 a.m. (instead of the default of midnight).

-You can combine the `-s` flag with other SAR flags.
+You can combine the `-s` flag with other sar flags.
 For example, to report the load average on the 26th of the current month starting from 10 a.m., combine the `-q` and `-s` flags as shown in the following example: